- Discovering Malta

 The fortified city of Cospicua has several sites to see.
 You can start with the inland fortifications of Malta at the War Museum, Birgu Ditch Gardens, and Bastion of Castile.
 The sites are daunting as you make your way into the city.
 Inquisitor’s Palace is an excellent first stop before heading further into the city.

 While in the area

-We extended our stay into the early evening and wandered the streets of these lovely Three Cities, the waterfront and harbor.
-There was something special that evening as many locals were out and about and seemingly no tourists but us.
+We extended our stay into the early evening and wandered the streets of these lovely Three Cities, the waterfront, and the harbor.
+There was something special that evening as many locals were out and about, seemingly no tourists but us.
 It was as if we had been invited to see a personal and authentic glimpse of Malta’s life.
 It is a strong and friendly community.

 Since you are in the area, you can drive a little farther northeast, where Fort Ricasoli, Fort Rinella, and Forti Santu Rokku are located.
 You will get to see Forts from a different period that gives you some insight into Malta’s vast and, at times, turbulent military history.

 The Silent City of Mdina is a powerful and intriguing place.
 It will leave an impact on you as it has on the surrounding area.
 The ancient city is simply striking.
 Standing high on a rocky outcrop, watching the town of Rabat below, is an impressive sight.